 We are the first cancer center in Suffolk County Long Island to use the CyberKnife® Robotic Radiosurgery System and we have been treating patients with this technology since 2008.
 Our radiation oncologists have years of experience and hold additional certification in the use of CyberKnife.

 CyberKnife is a robotic radiation delivery system that attacks tumors or lesions with high doses of radiation from virtually any direction or angle with sub-millimeter accuracy.
 CyberKnife stereotactic radiosurgery does not surgically remove the tumor or lesions, but instead, uses high doses of focused radiation to destroy tumor cells.

 CyberKnife continuously and automatically tracks the tumor and your position, including movement that occurs due to breathing.
 This information guides and positions radiation beams to precisely target the tumor while carefully sparing the surrounding healthy tissue.

 Radiation can then be targeted with pinpoint accuracy from virtually any direction or angle.
 CyberKnife treatments require no recovery time and have fewer complications than traditional surgery.
 You can go home or back to normal activities the very same day.
 Treatment is usually completed in under a week (one to five office visits), depending on your specific situation.

 The CyberKnife system is based on external beam radiation technology that has been time-tested and used for decades and is well proven to be effective.
 There have been many clinical studies with the CyberKnife published in medical journals and thousands of patients have received CyberKnife treatment worldwide.

-Our offices are accredited by American College of Radiology (ACR).
+Our two Suffolk County Long Island office locations are accredited by the American College of Radiology (ACR).
 The ACR’s Radiation Oncology Accreditation Program provides radiation oncologists with third-party, impartial peer reviews and evaluations of patient care.